Are you a new snake owner?

 Do Ball Pythons Make Good Pets?

-In captivity, ball pythons can live up to thirty years with the proper care and husbandry.
+In captivity, ball pythons can live up to forty years with the proper care and husbandry.
 That is far longer than any mammal species kept as pets.
 The world record for oldest Ball Python is forty-three years, set by a snake living at the Philadelphia Zoo.

 As long as you know that the ball python is a long-term commitment, it is a great breed for a beginner to learn all about keeping snakes.
 It can serve as a stepping stone to a snake that is more difficult to care for.
 They are a little heartier than most other breeds and do not decline in health as quickly with bad husbandry.